 In case this event is now on your radar, here are some random Val thoughts about the event:

 - Overland Expo takes place each year in mid-May at Mormon Lake, Arizona near Flagstaff.
-Check their website for info.
+[UPDATE: the event has since moved.
+Always go straight to the source for the latest info.

 - Camping is available on site but isn’t guaranteed.
 And, trust me, the good spots go early.